Updated September 3, 2021

 I’ve looked at the raw food company websites and I can’t find any that test their batches for microbial contamination.
 The low Salmonella figures above only relate to meats from your local butcher or supermarket.
 The whole human supply chain from farm to you is tightly regulated.

 Batch testing may not matter if food is prepared obsessively.
 Excellent manufacturers will meticulously clean their equipment, only use quality meats, adhere to best before dates and practise strict hygiene.
-We should be shouting their names from the rooftops.
-If your shop leads by this example, leave us a comment below telling us how!
+That’s why I also say it’s not just buying human grade meat that’s important, it’s buying it from shops selling it for the humans themselves!

 Wait Until Adulthood